 “I Want To One Day Do Long Exposure Astrophotography!”

 In this case, no matter what type of telescope and camera you get, it’s simply a very strong and solid Equatorial Mount that you need.
 There’s two levels of requirements, minimal and serious; If the EQ mount features neither of these required add-on components, then you will NOT be able to do long exposure photography!
-With that said, smaller cheaper EQ mounts are NOT recommended for telescopes – but can still be suitable for wide angle camera shots of the sky (like the Milky Way)!
+With that said, smaller cheaper EQ mounts are NOT recommended for telescopes – but can still be suitable for wide angle camera shots of the sky (like a constellation, a large bright comet, or the Milky Way)!

 Minimal– EQ equipped with a clock drive… required to keep scope moving with Earth’s Rotation.